-Pickett State Park has 20 rental cabins, with four styles to accommodate different size families.
-There are five rustic CCC cabins that can accommodate four people, five standard cabins can accommodate up to six people, five suite cabins can accommodate two people and five deluxe cabins can accommodate eight people.
-Each type of cabin is completely equipped for housekeeping with modern bathrooms, kitchen appliances, cooking utensils, linens and towels and fireplaces.
-There are 32 campsites at the park, each with electric and water hookups, picnic tables and grills.
+'Pickett State Park has cabins and campsites available for rent.
+The park has 15 rental cabins, with three styles to accommodate different size families.
+There are five rustic CCC cabins that can accommodate two to four people, five standard cabins that can accommodate four to six people, and five deluxe cabins that can accommodate up to eight people.
+Each type of cabin is completely equipped for housekeeping with modern bathrooms, kitchen appliances, cooking utensils, linens and towels, and fireplaces.
+There are 26 campsites at the park, some of which provide electric, and all provide water hookups, picnic tables, and grills.

 More than 58 miles of hiking trails meander through the wilderness of Pickett State Park and the surrounding forest.
 They vary in length and difficulty, from short day-use trails suitable for families to longer multi-day backpacking trails.
 A backcountry camping permit is required through the park office.
 The trails afford views of sandstone bluffs, natural bridges, waterfalls, and diverse plant life.